Daily readings

 Thursday, June 4, 2026

 Thursday of the 9th week of Ordinary Time.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationThursday of the 9th week of Ordinary Time